JuicyChickenThighs/pokergb/README.md

 # Pokémon Red, Green and Blue

-This is a disassembly of Pokémon Red, Green and Blue.
+This is a disassembly of Pokémon Red and Blue (with a fan-made Green.).

 It builds the following roms: